bookofproofs/bookofproofs.github.io/_sources/history/19th-century/banach.md

 * The way that Banach worked was unconventional.
 * The next day Banach was likely to appear with several small sheets of paper containing outlines of proofs he had completed.
 * Banach had been on good terms with the Soviet mathematicians before the war started, visiting Moscow several times, and he was treated well by the new Soviet administration.
-* Banach's father came to Lwów fleeing from the German armies advancing towards Kraków.
 * Life at this stage was little changed for Banach who continued his research, his textbook writing, lecturing and sessions in the cafés.
 * Sobolev and Aleksandrov visited Banach in Lwów in 1940, while Banach attended conferences in the Soviet Union.
 * The Nazi occupation of Lwów in June 1941 meant that Banach lived under very difficult conditions.